apache/trafficserver/doc/release-notes/upgrading.en.rst

 Command Line Options
 --------------------

+The following command line options were either renamed or removed.

-`--with-max-api-stats` was replace with `--maxRecords` to specify the total number of metric instead of just the total API metrics to use when running ATS.
+* `--with-max-api-stats` was replace with `--maxRecords` to specify the total number of metric instead of just the total API metrics to use when running ATS.
+* `--read_core` was removed and gdb should be used instead.

 Deprecated or Removed Features
 ------------------------------